quynquyn/lessons/_lessons/class1/lesson12.md

 ## 1. Where
-{% include player2.html identifier="examples1" class=lesson.class lesson=page.lesson %}
+{% include player2.html identifier="examples1" class=page.class lesson=page.lesson %}

 1.  **Where is the restroom?** - **The restroom is upstairs**